Todorka

 Todorka (Тодорка /bg/) is a massive peak in the Pirin Mountains of south-western Bulgaria.
 It is the only peak of the Todorka side ridge and has a summit elevation of 2746 m (9009 ft.) above sea level.
 Todorka is the 11th highest peak in Pirin and is made of granite, and although not rocky, it is steep.
 It is a relatively short crest with three peaks - Golyama (Big), Sredna (Middle) and Malka (Little) Todorka.
 Golyama Todorka is located to the north and viewed from the town of Bansko looks like a dramatic pyramid.
-There are several ski tracks from its slopes, and has been developed extensively since 2000 and is now a major ski area, with a lift-served summit of 2600 m (8530 ft).
+There are several ski tracks from its slopes, and it has been developed extensively since 2000 and is now a major ski area, with a lift-served summit of 2600 m (8530 ft).
 Bansko hosted World Cup races for the women in 2009 and for the men in 2011.

 Following the ridge to the southwest of Golyama Todorka is Sredna Todorka at 2706 m (8878 ft.) and to the southeast is Malka Todorka (2712 m, 8898 ft.).
 To the east of the cirque their form are situated the two lakes Todorini Ochi (Todora's eyes) which are part of the Vasilashki Lakes near which runs the route between the Vihren refuge and Demyanitsa refuge.
 To the west is the Banderitsa valley which makes a peculiar twist following the twist of the Todorka peak.
 That is the reason why the end of the valley lies invisible from Bansko.